Utilise software developed specifically to manage your real estate and equipment leases

 Definition and management of discount rate strategy - lease by lease, implicit, asset class.

-Group Vs Entity Reporting, FASB and IASB dual reporting for organisations requiring to declare the impact on the balance sheet of leases across multiple entities within a global group.
+Group Vs Entity Reporting, IFRS 16 and ASC 842 dual reporting for organisations requiring to declare the impact on the balance sheet of leases across multiple entities within a global group.

 Lease exemptions and classifications